learn-co-curriculum/dsc-instance-methods-lab/README.md

 zoo.append(dumbo)
 ```

-Now, loop through the `zoo` array and call print out the `.speak()` method for every animal in the zoo.
+Now, loop through the `zoo` list and call print out the `.speak()` method for every animal in the zoo.

 ```python